yosh-401-advanced-javascript/seattle-javascript-401d31/curriculum/class-11/README.md

 ## Learning Objectives

-**Students will be able to ...**
-* Students will learn about cryptographic hash and cypher algorithms
+* Describe cryptographic hash and cypher algorithms
-* Students will be able to model a User and safely store their sensitive data
+* Model a User and safely store their sensitive data
-* Students will be able to implement a Basic Authorization parser
+* Implement a Basic Authorization parser
-* Students will be able to create a Bearer Authentication parser
+* Create a Bearer Authentication parser

 ## Outline
 * :05 **Housekeeping/Recap**